Understanding Biodegradable and Compostable Plastics: The Green Consumer's Dilemma

 Why Labels Matter More Than You Think

-For example, some biodegradable materials are not compostable in an industrial composting facility and this term does not specify the required conditions for it to breakdown which may mean that some biodegradable materials could take years to decompose.
-There’s also a tendency for mis-sorting to occur by the consumer, so biodegradable materials could end up in general rubbish landfill which means that they will not decompose at all.
-Compostable products also need to be properly distinguished between home compostable (the gold standard) or if they require industrial composting facilities where typically they require high heat temperatures to aid the decomposition.
+For example, some biodegradable materials are not compostable in an industrial composting facility, and this term does not specify the required conditions for it to break down, which may mean that some biodegradable materials could take years to decompose.
+There’s also a tendency for mis-sorting to occur by the consumer, so biodegradable materials could end up in general rubbish landfill, meaning that they will not decompose at all.
+Compostable products also need to be properly distinguished between home compostable (the gold standard) or if they require industrial composting facilities, which typically require high heat temperatures to aid decomposition.

 PlantSwitch: A Game Changer in Biodegradable and Compostable Solutions

 Enter PlantSwitch, a company that’s taking a unique approach to the biodegradable versus compostable dilemma.
-PlantSwitch products are crafted from plant-based materials that is 100% home compostable which means that it does not require any industrial composting facilities.
-They can simply be disposed of in the backyard garden or if they end up in landfill it will also decompose completely.
-It also has a huge CO2 savings benefit as well as industrial compositing requires facilities to maintain high heat temperatures (140-160F) which contributes significantly to CO2 emissions.
+PlantSwitch products are crafted from plant-based materials that are 100% home compostable, which means they do not require any industrial composting facilities.
+They can simply be disposed of in the backyard garden, or if they end up in landfill, they will also decompose completely.
+They also have a huge CO2 savings benefit, as industrial composting requires facilities to maintain high heat temperatures (140-160°F), which contributes significantly to CO2 emissions.

 Making the Right Choice for the Planet